hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

-(mnemonic: if the hard to read part is at the beginning of the method, it says "turn back now", i.e it is more private than if the hard-to-read part is at the end, hence private not protected.)
+(mnemonic: if the hard to read part is at the beginning of the method, it says "turn back now", i.e it is more private than if the hard-to-read part is at the end; hence private not protected.)

 if the method is not abbreviated at all, it *may* mean that the method is part of this node's public API, depending on what kind of node it is: